-The University opens the door to a wide and fascinating range of subjects such as Art & Design, Automotive Engineering, Psychology and Teacher Training.
+The University opens the door to a wide and fascinating range of subjects such as Art & Design, Automotive Engineering, Psychology and Initial Teacher Education.
 Students enjoy high quality teaching, with many of the degrees accredited by professional bodies.
 In the 2014 Research Excellence Framework, 57% of Hertfordshire’s submitted research was judged to be of world-leading and internationally excellent quality.

 Recent news from University of Hertfordshire